arthurmco/familyline-testbed/README.md

 inclusion to the Roman Empire.
 You will trade with other people, war, mount strategies and (if the money begin to appear) do a *lot* of quests.

-It's made with a homebrew engine.
+It's made with a homebrew engine, for me to exclusively learn while bringing joy to its players.
 The major objective of this game is fun, to play and develop.

 Expect it to have a lot of good humor!

 ## Build and Installation